 To earn the Eagle Scout rank, the highest advancement rank in Scouting, a Boy Scout must fulfill requirements in the areas of leadership, service, and outdoor skills.
 Although many options are available to demonstrate proficiency in these areas, a number of specific skills are required to advance through the ranks Tenderfoot, Second Class, First Class, Star, Life, and Eagle.
 To advance, a Boy Scout must pass specific tests that are organized by requirements and merit badges.

 Merit badges signify the mastery of certain Scoutcraft skills, as well as helping boys increase their skill in an area of personal interest.
 Of the 120 merit badges available, 21 must be earned to qualify for Eagle Scout.
-Of this group, 12 badges are required, including First Aid, Citizenship in the Community, Citizenship in the Nation, Citizenship in the World, Communications, Environmental Science, Personal Fitness, Personal Management, Camping, and Family Life.
-In addition, a Scout has a choice between Emergency Preparedness and Lifesaving and a choice among Cycling, Hiking, and Swimming.
+Of this group, 13 badges are required, including First Aid, Citizenship in the Community, Citizenship in the Nation, Citizenship in the World, Communications, Cooking, Personal Fitness, Personal Management, Camping, and Family Life.
+In addition, a Scout has a choice of one merit badge in each of the following sets: between Emergency Preparedness and Lifesaving; either Environmental Science or Substainability and a choice among Cycling, Hiking, and Swimming.

 At each of his rank advancements, a Boy Scout takes part in a Scoutmaster conference.
 These conferences help the Scout to set goals for himself in line with his individual talents and abilities.
 At each conference, the Scoutmaster helps him evaluate how well he accomplished his present goal and then works with him in setting new goals.